Comfort10/data-analytics-portfolio/project-2-sql-ncd-analysis/README.md

 ## Tools Used

 - SQL Server (T-SQL) via SSMS — full database lifecycle from creation to querying
-- GitHub — version control and portfolio hosting
+- GitHub — version control and project hosting

 ---